 There was nothing left to do than to buy a new ticket.
 Money down the drain.

-Don’t lose your return train ticket to Barcelona.
+TIP: Don’t lose your return train ticket to Barcelona.
 Store the ticket in a secure spot and leave it there.
-More information on the train tickets, you can find here.

-# 9. Avoid standing in the train from Montserrat to Barcelona
+# 9. Avoid standing on the train from Montserrat to Barcelona